Yield: A few dozen gummies, depending on the size of your mold.

 2. Mix it together on the stove

 After you’ve decarboxylated about 3.5 grams of cannabis, heat a cup of coconut oil in a saucepan until it gets around 130-150°F (55-65°C).
-Add the marijuana, and simmer the mix together for about an hour or so, stirring frequently.
+Add the marijuana, and simmer the mix together for about three hours or so, stirring frequently.

 You can also use a double-boiler.
-Just put water in the bottom pan, add the coconut oil to the top section, stir in the cannabis and heat at 130-150°F (55-65°C) for about one hour.
-With a slow cooker, just combine the oil and the weed and cook on low for about an hour.
+Just put water in the bottom pan, add the coconut oil to the top section, stir in the cannabis and heat at 130-150°F (55-65°C) for about three hours.
+With a slow cooker, just combine the oil and the weed and cook on low, also for around three hours.

 Congratulations!
 You now have your own batch of cannabis-infused coconut oil that you can use for any occasion.